-Alicia Locker is an behavioral neuroscientist at the RAND Corporation.
+Alicia Locker is a behavioral neuroscientist at the RAND Corporation.
 Locker’s interests include health and mental health in active military service members and veteran populations, retention and resiliency in service members, caregiver support, military readiness, social isolation and loneliness, women's heath and family health, intimate partner violence, domestic violence, elder abuse, stress in the death care worker population, biotechnology, government medicine development, military medical transport, and elder abuse.

 Locker has been working on traumatic brain injury in veterans, military medical transport, solider performance and human readiness, and military mental health and wellness.
 She has also been working on domestic conflict, elder abuse, death care workers, holistic health, and programs to promote well-being in at-risk populations.
 Locker enjoys interdisciplinary work and tackling complex and relevant societal issues.
+Currently, Locker is on a temporary assignment at the Office of Biometric and Identity Management at the Department of Homeland Security via an Intergovernment Personnel Act.

 Locker earned her Ph.D. in neuroscience at the Pennsylvania State University investigating nicotine and alcohol use in adolescent females.
-After graduation Locker was a post-doc at the National Institute of Occupational Health and Safety/Centers for Disease Control where she examined potential causes and treatments for Gulf War Illness in veterans, and she also worked at the University of Pittsburgh Medical Center researching pathways associated with cognitive symptoms of mental disorders (e.g., schizophrenia).
+After graduation Locker was a post-doc at the National Institute of Occupational Health and Safety/Centers for Disease Control where she examined potential causes and treatments for Gulf War Illness in veterans, and she also worked at the University of Pittsburgh Medical Center researching pathways associated with cognitive symptoms of mental disorders (e.g. schizophrenia).

 Locker, A.R., Finucane, M.L., Roth, E.A., Carman, K., Breslau, J. , Nationally Representative Sample Shows an Increase in Domestic Conflict since the Outbreak of the COVID-19 Pandemic., Disaster Medicine and Public Health Preparedness., 2021